 Ask for help.
 Whether for things small or big, bring in support.
 Just because you can do something on your own doesn’t mean you need to or even should.
 Share responsibilities.
 And if physical help isn’t an option, find some emotional support via friends, family or therapy.

 Give yourself permission.
 Mom guilt is sometimes exacerbated when moms don’t take time for themselves.
 Give yourself permission to take some personal time.
-Start small with 5 minutes and build up to an hour to yourself (or more – gasp!) to do something just for you.
-Sip your coffee uninterrupted, go to the bathroom alone, take a bath, take a nap, exercise, call or visit a friend, go shopping, bake, read, or do whatever it is you like doing.
+Start small with 5 minutes and build up to an hour to yourself (or more - gasp!) to do something just for you.
+Sip your coffee uninterrupted, go to the bathroom alone, take a bath, take a nap, exercise, call or visit a friend, go shopping, bake, read, or do whatever it is that brings you joy.

-More guilt will probably show up when you first begin thinking and behaving differently.
-Mindfully engage with the guilt – it’s a practice to notice the guilt, identify thoughts that trigger the guilt, and let those thoughts go.
+If you use one or more of the aforementioned tools, more guilt will likely show up when you first begin thinking and behaving differently.
+Mindfully engage with the guilt - it’s a practice to notice the guilt, identify thoughts that trigger the guilt, and let those thoughts go.
 They do not serve you.
-The more you practice, similar to exercising a muscle, the easier it will be to let go of that guilt that arises.
+The more you practice, similar to exercising a muscle, the easier it will be to let go of any guilt that arises.